 Table of contents

 The ORSP staff monitor grant announcements by federal and state agencies, non- profit organizations, foundations, the CSU Chancellor’s Office and its Affinity Groups, and many other lists.
-Online databases and other resources for finding funding opportunities are available on ORSP’s Grant Opportunities website.
+Online databases and other resources for finding funding opportunities are available on ORSP’s Pre-Award website.

 Once a funding source has been identified, the PI should complete the Intent to Submit an Application to an External Sponsor online form at least 30 days prior to the sponsor’s submission deadline.
 ORSP staff will prepare a timeline for the preparation of the necessary components of the grant submission and required campus forms and pre-approvals that need to occur before the grant submission.
 While specifics vary from grant to grant, when preparing the proposal PIs will need to do the following before the submission of the grant proposal: